Skip to Content

 The workers' compensation law provides that compensation of up to 40 weeks may be awarded for permanent scarring and disfigurement on the:

-The amount of compensation typically is assessed by an Administrative Law Judge (ALF) and is discretionary.
+The amount of compensation typically is assessed by an Administrative Law Judge (ALJ) and is discretionary.
 ALJs typically will assess 1 week of compensation for each inch of scarring on the arms or hands, and 2 weeks of scarring for each inch of scarring on the neck or face.

 Whether the scar is discolored or raised is also commonly factored into the assessment and may increase the ALJ's assessment.
 In most cases involving surgery on the head, neck, arms, or hands, there will be some scarring and, therefore, some disfigurement compensation is due.